Spirituality and Faith

 Some people prefer not to be directly informed of life-limiting diagnoses, or do not believe in talking openly about life-limiting illnesses or diagnoses with family members or health professionals.
 As a result, they may not engage in advance care planning, or may believe that advance care directives are not needed because family or physicians already know their wishes.
 Encourage the people you care for to complete advance care directives so that their wishes are known to everyone involved in their care.
 ELDAC’s Legal Toolkit can provide further information.

-The ACPTalk website was designed in collaboration with Australian religious and cultural leaders and organisations, to provide information for health professionals conducting advance care planning with people from different religious and cultural backgrounds.
-Information should not be generalised to all people of a particular religion, faith or culture.
+It is important to remember that information should not be generalised to all people of a particular religion, faith or culture.
 Within any particular religion or culture, there may be a range of spirituality or faith expressions.
 The following resource on Advance Care Planning Australia’s website may assist when focusing on advance care planning for CALD populations.

 The material on this page has been adapted primarily from Meaningful Ageing Australia.